neurowelt/system-tools/bash/README.md

 <br>

 > Most of the scripts will contain a method from `architecture.sh` script called `is_compatible`.
 It is placed at the beginning of the script to indicate on which platform the script was confirmed to successfully run.
 This method does not count into the **Standalone** category criteria.

+Convention followed in this repository aims to be as consistent with [Google's bash scripting convention](https://google.github.io/styleguide/shellguide.html) as possible.
+If you find any inconsistencies, feel encouraged to open an issue.